-With adult transcription, an adult marks selected response items on the paper-based answer document based on student answers provided orally or using gestures or an adult transfers student responses produced using assistive technology onto the paper-based answer document.
+With adult transcription, the adult acts as a scribe and marks the selected response items on the paper-based answer document or in the computer testing program based on student answers provided orally or using gestures.
+Alternately, two adults can transfer student responses produced using assistive technology onto the paper-based answer document or into the computer testing program.

 All student responses must be transcribed verbatim.
-Two adults must be present during the transcription.
+While one adult may transcribe for a student while the student is taking the test, two adults must be present during a transcription after testing.
 The test administrator who is transcribing must be a licensed employee of the school district.